Skip to content

 Section titled “Agent Session Creation (create-agent-session:)”

-Creates Copilot agent sessions.
-Requires COPILOT_GITHUB_TOKEN or GH_AW_GITHUB_TOKEN PAT—default GITHUB_TOKEN lacks permissions.
+Creates Copilot coding agent sessions.
+Requires COPILOT_GITHUB_TOKEN or GH_AW_GITHUB_TOKEN PAT-default GITHUB_TOKEN lacks permissions.

-Programmatically assigns GitHub Copilot agents to existing issues or pull requests through workflow automation.
+Programmatically assigns GitHub Copilot coding agent to existing issues or pull requests through workflow automation.
 This safe output automates the standard GitHub workflow for assigning issues to Copilot.
 Requires fine-grained PAT with actions, contents, issues, pull requests write access stored as GH_AW_AGENT_TOKEN, or GitHub App token.
 Supported agents: copilot (copilot-swe-agent).

 Auto-resolves target from workflow context (issue/PR events) when issue_number or pull_number not explicitly provided.
 Restrict with allowed list.
 Target: "triggering" (default), "*" (any), or number.